oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 To run the client and start the calculation:

     python3 main.py [INPUTFILE]

+## Scaling
+By default the instalation is going to deploy 100 mcv-worker pods and 50 mcv-parent pods.
+To increase the performance, ensure to set the number of pods according to the number of OCPUs in your node pool.
+You can scale the number of pods with:

+    kubectl scale --replicas=[NUM_OF_REPLICAS] rc/mcv-controller
+    kubectl scale --replicas=[NUM_OF_REPLICAS] rc/mcv-parent-controller

 ## Results
 Theroretical time of one simple task (3.000.000 Monte Carlo simulations), based on BM.HPC2.36 shape, takes 0,510ms.
 Simulator time is 0,517s approx.